hubanton/RentalService/README.md

 ## Getting Started

-Follow the steps below to set up and run the application on your local machine for development and testing purposes.
+Follow the steps below to set up and run the application on your local machine.

 ## Prerequisites